 It started in the winter of ’95 when Ron took a farm management class sponsored by the county extension service.
 “They said farmers aren’t thinking anymore.
 We’re just doing what the industry tells us to do.
 The only way to get out of that is to start thinking outside the box.”
-The extension agent who taught the class was a big supporter of pasture-based farming.
+The extension agent who taught the class was a big supporter of pasture based farming.
 He talked about grazing and showed some slides.
 “I thought it was too good to be true,” Ron says, “but I also thought it seemed right.
 I wanted that for my farm.”

-Ron makes no bones about the challenge of transitioning from row crops to grazing.
-"Even though our land had been farmed in contour strips and still had high fertility, the soil had been raped and pillaged by the growing of row crops.”
+Ron makes no bones about the difficulty transitioning land from row crops to pasture.
+“Even though our land had been farmed in contour strips and still had high fertility, the soil had been pillaged by the growing of row crops.”
 It took about 5 years to get the grass established.

 But there was no market for organic milk in Maryland until the spring of 2005.
 Ron went to a meeting sponsored by a large organic dairy company who had come in looking for milk.
 He knew he wanted to sell his organic milk, but he didn’t want to be involved with a big, impersonal corporation.
 He asked around and found out about Organic Valley.
-“So I called them up and asked if they needed milk from this area and they said yes, and I said ‘I’d like to go with you because you’re a cooperative, and farmer-owned and family oriented.’”
+“So I called them up and asked if they needed milk from this area and they said yes, and I said ‘I’d like to go with you because you’re a cooperative, and farmer-owned and family-oriented.’”